Public Works Department (Western Australia): Vehicles and mobile plant

-The country sections of the P.W.D. maintained a selection of hire cars for visiting government department officers.
-These along with other P.W.D. transport vehicles and plant such as Malcolm Moore graders, rollers and loaders etc. were maintained by P.W.D. mechanics in P.W.D. workshops.
+The country sections of the PWD maintained a selection of hire cars for visiting government department officers.
+These along with other PWD transport vehicles and plant such as Malcolm Moore graders, rollers and loaders etc. were maintained by PWD mechanics in PWD workshops.

 Water and sewerage

 Public Works Department was responsible for water supplies, drainage, irrigation, sewerage and water resource management for many years after assuming this role from the Water Supply, Sewerage and Drainage Department (1 January 1912 ~ 31 December 1920).

-The P.W.D. was responsible for the construction of many dams, reservoirs and conveyancing systems throughout Western Australia.
-Water and sewerage services in Western Australia were split when the Metropolitan Water Supply, Sewerage and Drainage Board took over responsibility for the metropolitan region while the country areas remained serviced by the P.W.D. until disbandment.
+The PWD was responsible for the construction of many dams, reservoirs and conveyancing systems throughout Western Australia.
+Water and sewerage services in Western Australia were split when the Metropolitan Water Supply, Sewerage and Drainage Board took over responsibility for the metropolitan region while the country areas remained serviced by the PWD until disbandment.

-The Metropolitan Water supply Sewerage and Drainage Board were based at Loftus Street Leederville with the head office remaining there, in 1977 the workshops were relocated to Lemnos Street Shenton Park with Mechanical Fitting,(both on site and workshop based), Machining, Welding, Drawing, Automotive Mechanical, instrument sections, sheetmetal, and separate pipe line maintenance crews.
+The Metropolitan Water supply Sewerage and Drainage Board were based at Loftus Street, Leederville with the head office remaining there, in 1977 the workshops were relocated to Lemnos Street, Shenton Park with Mechanical Fitting,(both on site and workshop based), Machining, Welding, Drawing, Automotive Mechanical, instrument sections, sheetmetal, and separate pipe line maintenance crews.
 There were also smaller depots, among these were Balcatta and Tinga Place at Kelmscott.

-Smaller waste water treatment plants were located at Swanbourne and Westfield with plants at Beenyup, Woodmans Point and Lemnos Street Shenton Park remaining.
+Smaller waste water treatment plants were located at Swanbourne and Westfield with plants at Beenyup, Woodmans Point and Lemnos Street, Shenton Park remaining.

 There were a large network of pumping stations and treatment plants all over the Metropolitan area which their large workforce maintained.

 These tasks were later assumed by: